Skip to Main Content

 A straightforward Google search is easy - but it will give you millions of hits, most of which are irrelevant or not at the right level to use in your work.
 Search thoughtfully to save wasting time.

 Choose your search terms carefully.
-Use speech marks to search for a phrase rather than separate words.
+Use speech marks to search for a phrase rather than separate words, for example "active reading".
 Use advanced search features to limit language or year.
 Consider whether there are synonyms for your search terms that you could also try.

-Go straight to a reputable source: the University Library has collated good, reputable academic online resources in each subject area.
-For a good starting point, see their alternatives to Wikipedia - Online dictionaries, encyclopedias and other reference sources.
+Go straight to a reputable source: your Academic Liaison Librarian has collated good, reputable academic online resources in your subject area.
+There are also more reliable alternatives to Wikipedia listed on the Online dictionaries, encyclopedias and other reference sources page.

 Evaluating online resources